percona/pg_tde/documentation/docs/index/tde-limitations.md

 * PostgreSQL’s internal system tables, which include statistics and metadata, are not encrypted.
 * Temporary files created when queries exceed `work_mem` are not encrypted.
 These files may persist during long-running queries or after a server crash which can expose sensitive data in plaintext on disk.

+## `pg_rewind` and `pg_tde_rewind`

+!!! danger "Risk of corruption when using `pg_rewind` or `pg_tde_rewind` with TDE"
+    When TDE is enabled, using `pg_rewind` or `pg_tde_rewind` between diverged PostgreSQL nodes may corrupt encrypted relations.

+    This happens because `pg_rewind` and `pg_tde_rewind` copy relation files between the data directories of two clusters.
+In some cases, only parts of files are replaced, leaving data encrypted with the internal encryption keys of the source cluster.
+This data cannot be decrypted by the destination cluster.

+    For more information about how `pg_tde` manages internal encryption keys, see [How pg_tde works](how-does-tde-work.md) and [Encryption of data files](../faq.md#encryption-of-data-files).

+    This behavior is inherited from `pg_rewind` and is currently a known issue in `pg_tde_rewind`.

+    As a result, `pg_tde` may be unable to decrypt the copied data, causing queries to fail with errors such as:

+    ```bash
+    ERROR: 16 invalid pages among blocks 15..30 of relation "base/16384/16438"
+    ```

+## `pg_upgrade` and encrypted relations

+!!! danger "`pg_upgrade` is not supported with `pg_tde`"
+    PostgreSQL clusters that use `pg_tde` cannot currently be upgraded using `pg_upgrade`.

+    The `pg_upgrade` tool does not properly handle the internal encryption keys used by `pg_tde`, which prevents the upgraded cluster from decrypting encrypted relations.

 ## Currently unsupported WAL tools

 The following tools are currently unsupported with `pg_tde` WAL encryption: